ackertyson/provide-mssql/README.md

 JSON model layer for Microsoft SQL Server (via Tedious) database in Express apps.

+BREAKING CHANGES in v0.3.0:

+- `params` passed to a string-literal query should be passed as an explicit array instead of as individual arguments (see below)
-NOTE: version 0.3.0 has breaking changes to the (undocumented) `filter` functions--they are now expected to be an object rather than an array with a single (object) element.
+- the (undocumented) `filter` functions are now expected to be an object rather than an array with a single (object) element.

 ## Installation